Current Graduate Affiliates

 Emily Rutherford’s dissertation (PhD 2020) is a history of the politics and culture of gender in British universities between 1860 and 1935.
 It accounts for the disparate but foundational ways that gender difference as a social norm shaped the emergence of a national higher education system in Britain in this period, from the rise of the research university and the politics of private donations to the culture of organized student life and the emotional lives of men and women academics.
 She also works on the history of male homosexuality in Britain.
 Her work on homosociality, homosexuality, and elite educational institutions has previously been published in the Journal of British Studies and the Journal of the History of Ideas, and she is beginning work on a second project that seeks to offer a new, alternative genealogy of elite ideas about male homosexuality in modern Britain.

-Benjamin Serby is a doctoral student in the Department of History at Columbia, where he is completing his dissertation, Gay Liberation and the Politics of the Self in Postwar America, an intellectual history of the gay liberation movement.
+Benjamin Serby’s dissertation (PhD 2020), Gay Liberation and the Politics of the Self in Postwar America, is an intellectual history of the gay liberation movement.
 Benjamin has taught in Columbia's history department and advised undergraduates through the Center for American Studies since 2013.
 He was a 2016-2017 fellow in museum education at the Museum of the City of New York, where he taught about social movements in New York City and developed content relating to the exhibitions Gay Gotham: Art and Underground Culture in New York City and AIDS at Home: Art and Everyday Activism.
 He has also written LGBTQ-themed public history material for the Jewish Museum, the High Line, the Museum of the City of New York, the Alliance for Downtown Manhattan, and other institutions.
 His writing has appeared in Jacobin, The Nation, and elsewhere.